Skip to content

 If clients can select add-ons with all of your packages, let them know that’s possible.
 If they can remove some services at a discount, make that clear as well.
 As soon as they read through your guide, they should have a good idea of what they need as well as how much the total cost will be.

-If you have surcharges that you have to calculate with their final selections, include a note about them in your guide.
+Likewise, if you have surcharges that you have to calculate with their final selections, include a note about them in your guide.
 Ideally, you want to make sure that there aren’t going to be any surprises when your clients see the invoice.
+This is key to maintaining customer satisfaction and developing or retaining trust.

 Pricing guide examples to follow